MeanLowDrew/GO_cluster/README.md

 Inputs:

-1. Deseq2 output or other algorythym that provides list of significantly chaged genes, p value, and log fold change (see example "P_aeruginosa_results.csv" in Data folder)
+1. Deseq2 output or other algorithm that provides list of significantly changed genes, p value, and log fold change (see example "P_aeruginosa_results.csv" in Data folder)
 2. Genome annotation database (org.Xy.eg.db)